GabbyGuinard/College-GPA-and-Student-Demographics/README.md

 ## Repository Directories
-#### 01_initialData
+#### Initial
-Contains the initial csv that was provided before it has been cleaned.
+- Contains the initial csv that was provided before it has been cleaned.
-#### 02_dataCleaning
+#### Data_Cleaning
-Contains 2 files:
-1. A raw R file that contains the code used for data cleaning with light commentary
-2. A markdown file that contains snippets of the above R code as well as extensive commentary to show my thought process throughout the data cleaning process
+- An R markdown file that contains the code used for data cleaning code that is commented to show my thought process throughout the data cleaning process
-#### 03_Analysis
+#### Data_Analysis
-Contains 2 files:
-1. A raw R file that contains the code used for data analysis with light commentary
-2. A markdown file that contains snippets of the above R code as well as extensive commentary to show my thought process throughout the data analysis process
+- An R markdown file that contains the code used for data cleaning code that is commented to show my thought process throughout the data analysis process
-#### 04_finalData
+#### Final_Data
 Contains the cleaned data set in csv format
-#### 05_visualization
+#### Data_Visualization.md
-Contains a markdown file with a snapshot of tableau public dashboard as well as a link to the interactive dashboard.
+- A markdown file with a snapshot of tableau public dashboard as well as a link to the interactive dashboard.

 ---